Big City Family Fun

 Los Angeles

 Since the dawn of TV Los Angeles has been a mecca for the young at heart.
 The beaches of SoCal created a culture that teens crave.
+It is one of the top U.S. destinations for families.

 Be the cool mom and sign up your teens for surfing lessons.
 Check out the piers and broad walks, packed with fun.
 Your teens might even decide that Los Angeles tops their college wish list too.

-Two Day Itinerary for LA
+Two-Day Itinerary for LA

 How to enjoy the hotel del Coronado for kids, S'mores for Luxe Moms, Things to do in Coronado with kids,